-The Number Journal is available within Unique Learning System's January lessons.
-The interactive number journal activity is included in all Number Sense, Math Story and Algebra lessons, for grade Pre-K through High School.
-It is an interactive companion to the Mathematics Guide designed to help students achieve their differentiated task expectations virtually, assist in working out problems or create additional practice problems on specific math skills.
+The Number Journal is available within Unique Learning System's Monthly Lessons.
+The interactive number journal activity is included in all Number Sense, Math Story, and Algebra lessons for grades Pre-K through High School.
+It is an interactive companion to the Mathematics Guide designed to help students achieve their differentiated task expectations virtually, assist in working out problems, or create additional practice problems on specific math skills.

 The Mathematics Guide is located in the Teacher Reference Materials > Instructional Guides.